greenbackdev/mir-prediction-soc-fractions/README.md

 # Predicting the proportion of centennially stable soil organic carbon using mid-infrared spectroscopy

-This code accompanies the paper "Predicting the proportion of centennially stable soil organic carbon using mid-infrared spectroscopy", currently under review in _Geoderma_.
+This code accompanies the paper "Predicting the proportion of centennially stable soil organic carbon using mid-infrared spectroscopy".

 **Authors:**